NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 have very good overlap.

 This is controlled by the option ``--tri-weight`` whose default value is 0.1.
-This is normalized by the image GSD.
+This is divided by the image GSD when computing the cost function, to make the distances on the ground in units of pixel.

 A report file having the change in triangulated points is written to disk (:numref:`jitter_tri_offsets`).
 It can help evaluate the effect of this